crumbyte/noxdir/README.md

   noxdir [flags]

 Flags:
+      --clear-cache           Delete all cache files from the application's directory.

+                              Example: --clear-cache (provide a flag)

       --color-schema string   Set the color schema configuration file.
 The file contains a custom color settings for the UI elements.